oracle/odpi/doc/src/private_unions/dpiOracleDataBuffer.rst

 ----------------------------------------

 This private union is used to avoid casts.
-Unlike the data in the union :ref:`dpiOracleData`, which is intended to be placed on a memory location that is an array of buffers, this union itself contains the memory needed to supply the buffer that is being transferred to or from the Oracle database.
+Unlike the data in the union :ref:`dpiOracleData<dpiOracleData>`, which is intended to be placed on a memory location that is an array of buffers, this union itself contains the memory needed to supply the buffer that is being transferred to or from the Oracle database.

 .. member:: int64_t dpiOracleDataBuffer.asInt64